 Mrs. Williams, who kept a school for instructing little folks in the science of A, B, C, was at this time very old and infirm, and wanted to decline this important trust.
-This being told to Sir William Dove, he sent for Mrs. Williams, and desired she would examine little Two-Shoes, and see whether she was qualified for the office.- This was done, and Mrs. Williams made the following report in her favour, namely, that little Margery was "the best scholar, and had the best head and heart, of any one she had examined."
-All the country had a great opinion of Mrs. Williams, and this character gave them also a great opinion of Miss Margery; for so we must now call her.
-Miss Margery thought this the happiest period of her life; but more happiness was in store for her.
-God Almighty heaps up blessings for all those who love him, and though for a time he may suffer them to be poor and distressed, and hide his good purposes from human sight, yet in the end they are generally crowned with happiness here, and no one can doubt that they are so hereafter.
-No sooner was she settled in her office, than she laid every possible scheme to promote the welfare of all her neighbours, and especially of her little ones, in whom she took great delight; and all those whose parents could not afford to pay, she taught B 3 for nothing, but the pleasure she had in their company; for you are to observe, that they were very good, or were soon made so by her good management.
+This being told to Sir William Dove, he sent for Mrs. Williams, and desired she would examine little Two-Shoes, and see whether she was qualified for the office.-This was done, and Mrs. Williams made the following report in her favour, namely, that little Margery was "the best scholar, and had the best head and heart, of any one she had examined."
+All the country had a great opinion of Mrs. Williams, and this character gave them also a great opinion of Mrs. Margery; for so we must now call her.

+Mrs. Margery thought this the happiest period of her life; but more happiness was in store for her.
+God Almighty heaps up blessings for all those who love him; and though for a time he may suffer them to be poor and distressed, and hide his good purposes from human sight, yet in the end they are generally crowned with happiness here, and no one can doubt that they are so hereafter.

+No sooner was she settled in her office, than she laid every possible scheme to promote the welfare of all her neighbours, and especially of her little ones, in whom she took great delight; and all those whose parents could not afford to pay, she taught for nothing, but the pleasure she had in their company; for you are to observe, that they were very good, or were soon made so by her good management.

-We have already informed the reader, that the school where she taught was that which was before kept by Mrs. Williams. room was large; and as she knew that nature intended children should be always in action, she placed her different letters, or alphabets, all round the school, -so that every one was obliged to get up and fetch a letter, or to spell a word, when it came to their turn; which not only kept them in health, but fixed the letters and the points firmly in their minds.
-The school was in a very ruinous condition, which Sir William Dove being informed of, he ordered it to be rebuilt at his own expence; and, till that could be done, farmer Grove was so kind as to let Miss Two Shoes have his large hall to teach in.
-The house built by Sir William had a statue erected over the door, of a boy sliding on the ice; and under it were these lines. written by Miss Two-Shoes, and engraved at her expense.
+We have already informed the reader, that the school where she taught was that which was before kept by Mrs. Williams.
+The room was large; and as she knew that nature intended children should be always in action, she placed her different letters, or alphabets, all round the school,-so that every one was obliged to get up and fetch a letter, or to spell a word, when it came to their turn; which not only kept them in health, but fixed the letters and points firmly in their minds.

+The school was in a very ruinous con-